 · Pays $10/year in rent for the pool, parking lot, offices, locker facilities, and field.

-This Agreement as it stands allows a private swim club to take over a county facility for virtually their own exclusive benefit and certainly their exclusive profit.
+This Agreement has handed a private swim club a county facility for virtually their own exclusive benefit and certainly their exclusive profit.

 APPROVED ITEM 8B TO AUTHORIZE LEASE WITH SARASOTA SHARKS INC.

 Commission approved with clear direction to Sarasota Sharks Inc to work together with the Southwest Florida Water Polo Foundation, including a fair rate.

 11:50 Beginning of Discussion